 - Following the Summit, all abstracts will be published in a St. Louis River Summit Proceedings and will be made available at this link with a DOI for citation: St. Louis River Summit Proceedings.

-Networking Sessions will be held concurrently from 3:30-5:00 PM on Wednesday, March 5th.
+Connect & Collaborate Sessions will be held concurrently from 3:30-5:00 PM on Wednesday, March 4th.

-Networking Session hosts will be contacted in January by the Summit organizers to ascertain specific needs and expectations for their session.
-Each Networking Session will be assigned a breakout space determined by facilitation requests and registration.
-Networking Session hosts are responsible for bringing all materials and supplies needed for their session.
+Connect & Collaborate hosts will be contacted in January by the Summit organizers to ascertain specific needs and expectations for their session.
+Each Connect & Collaborate Session will be assigned a breakout space determined by facilitation requests and registration.
+Connect & Collaborate Session hosts are responsible for bringing all materials and supplies needed for their session.
 Please contact Summit organizers by February 20 to discuss specific questions about the session itself or the facilities available.

-The Poster & Art Session will be held from 4-6 PM on the evening of Tuesday, March 4th.
-Posters and artwork can remain on display through the end of the day on Wednesday, March 5.
+The Poster Session will be held from 4:30-6:00 PM on the evening of Tuesday, March 3rd.
+Posters can remain on display through the end of the day on Wednesday, March 4.

-You are responsible for bringing your poster and/or artwork to the display area and getting it set up by the start of the Poster & Art session (4:00 PM on March 4).
-You are welcome to bring your poster/art as early as 12:00 PM on March 4 (when check-in opens) to get it set up.
-Posters and artwork can remain on display for all of March 4 & 5.
-We will be taking down the display space at 5:00 PM on March 5 and ask that you take your poster/art home at this time.
+You are responsible for bringing your poster and/or artwork to the display area and getting it set up by the start of the Poster Session (4:30 PM on March 3).
+You are welcome to bring your poster/art as early as 12:00 PM on March 3 (when check-in opens) to get it set up.
+Posters and artwork can remain on display for all of March 3 & 4.
+We will be taking down the display space at 5:00 PM on March 4 and ask that you take your poster home at this time.

 The dimensions of the magnetic poster display boards are 4’ wide x 2.5’ tall.
 Note: this is not a standard poster size.
 Ideally posters should not exceed the dimensions of the board, but posters that are taller than the height of the board are likely to be fine.